ManjuLanjewar/VSD_HDP/README.md

 3. **Clock Tree Routing and Buffering using H-Tree algorithm, Crosstalk and Clock Net Shielding**

 Clock Tree Synthesis (CTS):
+- Clock Tree Synthesis(CTS) is a process which makes sure that the clock gets distributed evenly to all sequential elements in a design.
-- goal is to make the clock reach all flipflops with minimum skew.
-H-tree calculates the path from all flops and connects the clock to the midpoint of the flops.
+- The goal of CTS is to minimize the clock latency and skew.
+- H-tree calculates the path from all flops and connects the clock to the midpoint of the flops.
 - Buffers (with equal rise and fall time) are added on the H-tree path.
 The CTS run adds clock buffers, so buffer delays are taken into consideration, and the analysis now deals with real clocks.
 - Setup and hold time slacks can be then analyzed in the post-CTS STA analysis using OpenROAD.